-Rescue management - 1 Module content
+Rescue management 1

 The more effective and speedy the rescue, the better the chance of recovery on the part of the casualty.
-This is done by wellpractised rescue skills and good management of the issue.
+This is done by good rescue skills which are well practiced, and good management of the issue.

 An effective rescue relies upon